Training with qualifications

 Courses recognised as carrying Professional Grade status in youth work.
 From September 2010 you can only qualify if you gain an undergraduate Honours Degree (Level 6) or a Postgraduate Diploma (Level 7).
 There are different validating bodies in England, Wales, Scotland and Ireland, but they all recognise each other's qualifications.
 See additional notes.

-Three year full-time or part-time equivalent degree course validated by the university of Gloucestershire and incorporating professional validation (JNC); combining teaching days at the regional centre and learning in a professional practice agency (a church or faith based organisation).
+Three year full-time or part-time equivalent degree course validated by the University of Gloucestershire and incorporating professional validation (JNC); combining teaching days at the regional centre (CYM Ireland) and learning in a professional practice agency (a church or faith based organisation).

 A full-time three year honours degree course delivered at Oasis College in London combining college learning and placement-based experience.
 Award includes JNC professionally qualifying status